Richmond, California: Environment

 Richmond is home to many species of animals.
 Canada geese visit the city on their annual migrations.
 Harbor seals live on the Castro Rocks, and pigeons and gulls populate the sidewalks and parking lots.
 Tadpoles and frogs can be found in the local creeks and vernal pools.
 Field mice and lizards are also found.
 Herons and egrets nest in protected areas on Brooks Island.
 Deer, falcons, raccoons, ducks, foxes, owls, and mountain lions live in Wildcat Canyon and Point Pinole Regional Shoreline.

-A license is needed for fishing on the waterfront or city waters but not on the piers, where in addition to crabs, sturgeon are plentiful and manta rays may also be found.
-Striped bass, bat rays, leopard sharks, surf perch, jacksmelt, sturgeon, white croaker, and flounders are also found.
+A license is needed for fishing on the waterfront or city waters but not on the piers, where in addition to crabs, sturgeon are plentiful.
+Striped bass, bat rays, leopard sharks, surf perch, jacksmelt, white croaker, and flounders are also found.
 Richmond is one of the few places where you can find the rare Olympia oyster on the West Coast, in the waters along the refinery's shoreline.
 Rainbow trout have recently returned to San Pablo and Wildcat creeks.

 Red-tailed hawks patrol the skies.
 Monarch butterflies migrate through the city on their journey between Mexico and Canada.
 Wildcat Marsh has two ponds where Canada geese often rest, and is also the home of the endangered salt marsh harvest mouse and California clapper rail.
 Another endangered species in the city is the Santa Cruz tarweed which survives alongside Interstate 80.
 Wildcat Canyon also hosts falcons and vultures.
 Threatened black rails also live in the city's marshes.

 After a baby gray whale was beached on the Point Richmond shore in May 2007, its rotting corpse became bothersome to neighbors.
 Removal was delayed as various agencies argued over which would have to pay for it, at an eventual cost of $18,000.

 Richmond is also home to one of the last pristine moist grassland habitats in the entire Bay Area at the former Campus Bay UC Berkeley Field Station near Meeker Slough.
 Richmond residents, however, have limited access to other environmental benefits.
 Because of the refineries located in Richmond, air quality is particularly low, and residents are especially at risk of air-pollution-related health issues.

 In 2006, the city was sued by an environmental group for dumping raw sewage into the Bay.
 Councilmember Tom Butt was very vocal on the subject, accusing the city council of turning a blind eye to the problem.

-Mayor McLaughlin has set a goal of installing five megawatts of solar photovoltaic generation in Richmond.
+A 60-acre, 10.5-megawatt solar farm was opened within the city in 2018.
+The farm sits on a former landfill owned by Chevron.